Why Perforce for Gaming?

 Game developers love Perforce for seamlessly managing the parallel development of source code, 3D art, audio, documents, and large binaries distributed across multisite teams.
 Artists can easily add assets to Perforce version control using P4GT, a Perforce plugin for Adobe Photoshop, Autodesk's Softimage, 3ds Max, and Maya.

 Building Better Gaming Systems with Perforce

 Perforce recently won the Develop Industry Excellence Award the second year running.
 As the industry's proven platform for powering fast and scalable Continuous Delivery, Perforce version control solutions help teams to rapidly, reliably, and repeatedly release new features and products.

-Download a free, full-featured copy and see for yourself why Perforce is the must-have tool for game development, start a free trial of Perforce Helix today.
+See for yourself why Perforce is the must-have tool for game development, start a free trial of Perforce Helix today.

 The Version Control of Choice for Gaming

 Here's what sets us apart.

 "The Perforce hybrid model offers the perfect combination of the scalability and reliability of Perforce and the agility and flexibility of Git."

 Earth Warren, Director of IT, Beachhead Studio (Activision)